Using Windows Bitlocker

 Depending on the capabilities of your computer, the password may be in the form of a PIN or password that is entered when the machine is turned on, or by the use of a USB key.
 If the machine has a TPM (Trusted Platform Module) chip, the password is stored in the hardware, so no intervention is required at startup.

-- If using a PIN, do not write the PIN on the machine.
+- If using a PIN or startup password, do not write this on the machine.
 You should memorise it only.